big spender

 Background: See the Zen Cart Matrix-o-discounts

-Relevance: Zen Cart™ 1.3.5 and forward
+Relevance: Zen Cart™ 1.5.x

 Support Thread: My commercial software is not supported on the Zen Cart forum.
 Please email me questions instead.

-See it Live: Go to product 5 in my test cart you will see the upsell message that if you buy this product (BladeRunner) or Beloved, you get $100 off a graphics card (such as this one.)
+See it Live: Go to product 5 in this test cart you will see the upsell message that if you buy this product (BladeRunner) or Beloved, you get $100 off a graphics card (such as this one.)

 The code that created this Big Chooser Discount was: